 As an independent artist I sell photographic art prints at regional juried art shows, on-line, and through stock photography agencies.
 A photojournalism major in college, I am also a Kentucky-licensed Paramedic who has worked in public safety for 49 years, including 41 years as a paramedic, 20 years in Helicopter Emergency Medical Services, and 16 years in the fire service.

 During my Emergency Medical Services carreer I worked as a critical care flight paramedic, educator, manager and director for public and private EMS, Fire/EMS, and Helicopter EMS.
 I served on the Kentucky Ambulance Providers Association as a coordinator for the Kentucky EMS Conference and Expo for 30 years, as a member of their Legislative Committee for 13 years, as a member of their board of directors for nine years and their executive board for four years, and as their public affairs consultant for four years.
-I served as vice-chair of the Kentucky EMS Memorial Founation for 6 years and have served on the Kentucky Board of Emergency Medical Services Data Collection Standing Committee for five years, including three years as chair.
+I continue to serve as vice-chair of the Kentucky EMS Memorial Founation for the past 7 years and on the Kentucky Board of Emergency Medical Services Data Collection Standing Committee for the past five years, including the first two years as Vice Chair and the past three years as Chair.
+I am also the founder and editor-in-chief of the EMS industry news website The Kentucky EMS Connection which has been published continuously since October, 1996.

 During my public safety career I worked with multiple organizations to advance state and federal legislative initiatives (including legislation that created the Kentucky Board of EMS, made it a felony to assault an EMS worker, and extended state line-of-duty-death benefits to EMS survivors) and represented the Kentucky Ambulance Providers Association in accepting the American Ambulance Association’s 2008 Partnership Award for impacting national ambulance legislation.